-From director, Garry Marshalle, to be honest, this is one of those movies I really shouldn’t like because its moral compass is wrong.
-But nonetheless, still… I do “like” it.
+From director, Garry Marshall, to be honest, this is one of those movies that isn’t epic but Valentine’s Day is fun.
+It’s also something I do “like.”

 Valentine’s Day (2010) Film Review

-For native LA-ers, It’s just another bright, beautiful day in Los Angeles.
+For native LA-ers, it’s not just another beautiful day in Los Angeles.
 It’s Valentine’s Day; the one day a year when perhaps even the most cynical of romantics make grand gestures.
-Flower shops across the city are unable to meet the demand, and some boyfriends take the ultimate leap: they propose to their sweethearts.
+Flower shops across the city are unable to meet the demand, and some boyfriends take the ultimate leap; they propose to their sweethearts.
 Reed Bennett (Ashton Kutcher) makes such a gesture.
 He pops the question to his highly successful girlfriend Morley (Jessica Alba) who (to everyone but Reed’s surprise), says yes!

-Overjoyed, Reed heads off to work at his small but flourishing florist, where he wastes no time in sharing the good news including with elementary teacher Julia Fitzpatrick (Jennifer Garner).
-Best friends for what seems forever, Julia is Reed’s companion when Morley shuns silly movies or isn’t curious about sports.
-Now Julia is in a promising relationship with a charming doctor (Patrick Dempsey), something that may potentially wreck their bond.
-Or bring her heartache.
+He wastes no time in sharing the good news including with elementary teacher Julia Fitzpatrick (Jennifer Garner).
+Julia is Reed’s companion when Morley shuns silly movies or sports.
+She’s in a promising relationship with a charming doctor (Patrick Dempsey), something that may potentially wreck their bond.

 Valentine’s Day for others brings nothing but misery.
 Publicist Kara Monahan (Jessica Biel) is one of those people.
 Annually she hosts an “I Hate Valentine’s Day” bash, whose only guest is usually friend Julia.
 Only this year she finds an ally in sportscaster Kelvin Moore (Jamie Foxx).
 Meanwhile, mail room worker Jason (Topher Grace) has an unfortunate epiphany about Valentine’s Day.
 His girlfriend of three weeks, Liz (Anne Hathaway), rushed away this morning and now he knows why… or so he thinks.